-Lena Headey Reportedly Refused To Act In ‘Game of Thrones’ Scenes With Ex Who Played Bronn
+Lena Headey Reportedly Refused To Act In ‘Game Of Thrones’ Scenes With Ex Who Played Bronn

 “Lena has opened up to her trusted friends.”

 Fans had previously commented on the fact that Cersei and Bronn had never appeared in a scene together, despite the fact that it seemed like their plots were often interlinked.
-For example, Flynn’s character was hired by Headey’s to kill her brothers.
+For example, Flynn’s character was hired by Headey’s as an assassin.

-A Twitter user made light of the situation after the series finale.
+A Twitter user joked about the situation after the series finale.

-“The funniest to come out of the whole Game of Thrones is that Cersei and Bronn never had a scene together at all… at least there’s consistency with that smh.”
+“The funniest [thing] to come out of the whole Game of Thrones is that Cersei and Bronn never had a scene together at all… at least there’s consistency with that smh.”

-After reports of the feud between the two co-stars, others on the social media platform made light of the unusual situation.
-Reporter Mike Kaye joked that Jermone Flynn “won” the breakup as his character survived the series finale while Headey’s had not.
+After reports of the feud between the two co-stars emerged, others on the social media platform made light of the unusual situation.
+Reporter Mike Kaye joked that Jerome Flynn “won” the breakup in a tweet, as his character survived the series finale — while Headey’s had not.

 Bronn outlived Cersei, props to Jerome Flynn for winning that breakup.